 The celebration of the European Deafblind Conference last 24th of August in Lille, France, was the ideal setting to present the European Indicators for Deafblind Project.
 With the attendance of 21 members of 7 different countries (France and Slovakia were not present), the second phase of this major task, developed under the guidance of APSOCECAT, was introduced to the public.

 Once again FESOCE celebrated the Deafblind Awarness International Week simultaneously with the Helen Keller Foundation Deafblind Awareness Week.
+The members of FESOCE also planned several actions all over Spain with the idea of reaching the general public and show them the problematic we face every day.

 Lille (FR), 24 August 2013 TIME: 17h